alberto-rj/alberto-rj/README.md

 <!--- Web illustrations by Storyset ( https://storyset.com/people ) --->
 <img align="right" alt="" src="https://github.com/alberto-rj/alberto-rj/assets/160677568/aa73e95e-8782-4dbe-aeeb-b83fb5c8063b" width="360px"/>

+## 👋 About Me

-- 🌟 Frontend Developer focused on creating accessible and intuitive web experiences.
+- 💻 Hi I'm Alberto, a **Frontend Developer** focused on creating **accessible and intuitive web experiences**.

+- ♿ I have a strong passion for web accessibility and believe that the web should be usable by everyone, regardless of their abilities.

+- 🎨 I can take a design and **transform it into a fully functional website**, ensuring that it not only looks great but also works seamlessly across different devices and browsers.

+- 🎯 My goal is to provide users with the best experience possible while adhering to the latest web standards.

-- 🌍 Fluent in Portuguese and continuously improving my English.
+- 🌍 I'm fluent in Portuguese and continuously improving my English.

-- 💻 Check out my [Frontend Mentor profile](https://www.frontendmentor.io/profile/alberto-rj) to see my work and projects!
+- 💼 Check out my [Frontend Mentor profile](https://www.frontendmentor.io/profile/alberto-rj) to see my work and projects!

-### 🏆 Goals:

-- 🚀 Gain experience in developing full-stack applications using React and Node.js.
-- 🌐 Improve my knowledge of web accessibility standards and incorporate them into my projects.
-- 🎨 Learn modern design techniques and tools to enhance my UI/UX design skills.
-- 👨‍💻 Gain professional experience by collaborating on open source projects.

-### 💪 Currently:
+### 🚀 Currently:

 - 🏗 Diving deeper into HTML5, CSS3, and vanilla JavaScript through project-based learning.